 - In Guilty Gear, Sol Badguy is the long-time on-off friend and rival to Ky Kiske.
 In Overture, Ky's son Sin refers to Sol as "Oyaji" in the Japanese dub and "old man" or "pops" in the English dub, and prefers Sol as a Cynical Mentor over his father Ky.
 Sin is care-free, informal and occasionally foul-mouthed, much like Sol and in stark contrast to his prim-and-proper Knight in Shining Armor father, but because Sol half-asses everything, it's had a hugely detrimental effect on Sin's intelligence.
 Subverted if you go with the strong implication that Ky's wife and Sin's mother, Dizzy, is actually Sol's daughter, which would mean that Sol actually has a grandson in Sin.

-- This might be the case for the real life Tycho and Gabe of Penny Arcade, as in the fifth print volume for the strip on the date of the birth of Gabe's son, Tycho says that he strives to be the weirdest uncle possible for him.
-Confirmed in the reality series.
-Whenever the two talk about each other to their children, they say "Uncle Mike" and "Uncle Jerry."
+- This is the case for the real life Tycho and Gabe of Penny Arcade.
+In the fifth print volume for the strip on the date of the birth of Gabe's son, Tycho says that he strives to be the weirdest uncle possible for him.
+And in the reality series, whenever the two talk about each other to their children, they say "Uncle Mike" and "Uncle Jerry."
+Of course, given the two are Heterosexual Life-Partners, this makes sense.

 - Friendly Hostility has Uncle Rafi.